BA Outdoor Adventure Education

 The BA Outdoor Adventure Education is studied on the Carmarthen campus, which offers a friendly and very personal learning experience.
 All the lecturing staff are based on campus and are easily accessible for tutorials to support your studies.
 Lecturing staff are Fellows of the Higher Education Academy, are accredited by the Institute of Outdoor Learning and have Masters Degrees or Doctoral qualifications.
 Additionally all Outdoor Education staff have extensive practical experience and hold a broad range of governing body awards.

 The campus is only 15 miles east of the Brecon Beacons National Park and the fantastic mountain bike trails of Brechfa.
-More biking is just down the road at Afan Argoed.
-For water lovers we have a partnership with a local paddle sport centre with excellent access to recreational and competitive equipment and coaching.
-The nearby Gower peninsular and Pembrokeshire Coast National Park offer unrivalled opportunities for coasteering, surfing, sea kayaking and sea cliff climbing.
-On campus Outdoor Education students enjoy free access to the swimming pool, health suite and climbing wall.
+More biking is just down the road at Afan Argoed, Glyncorrwg, and Bike Park Wales.
+For water lovers, we have a partnership with a local paddlesport center with excellent access to recreational and competitive equipment and coaching.
+The nearby Gower peninsular and Pembrokeshire Coast National Park offer unrivaled opportunities for coasteering, surfing, sea kayaking and sea cliff climbing.
+On campus Outdoor Adventure Education students enjoy free access to the swimming pool, health suite, and climbing wall.
 The Students’ Union provides an extensive array of sporting clubs and leisure activities.

-Outdoor Adventure Education graduates from Trinity Saint David pursue a broad range of career paths.
-Many enter onto graduate placements with outdoor education centres, become self-employed or start up their own businesses, whilst others enter graduate schemes with environmental organisations or services such as the army or the police.
+Our Outdoor Adventure Education graduates from pursue a broad range of career paths: Many enter onto graduate placements with outdoor education centres, become self-employed or start up their own businesses, whilst others enter graduate schemes with environmental organisations or services such as the army or the police.
 Several students have been taken on as employees following successful work placements with the youth service and local outdoor centres.
 Others have successfully undertaken postgraduate study on our Master’s degree in Outdoor Education or have completed PGCE courses and are now teaching in primary or secondary schools.

-The programme is further enhanced with our established partnerships with universities in Norway and Canada, which offer an outstanding opportunity to study abroad for a semester in the second year.
-We also have a very strong relationship with the Urdd and often use their Glanllyn Outdoor education centre in Snowdonia.
+The Outdoor Adventure Education programme is enhanced with our established partnerships with universities in Norway and Canada, which offer an outstanding opportunity to study abroad for a semester in the second year.